in-c0/join-hult-prize/readme.md

  <br />

-Any questions, or if the application has closed but you would like to join us for some other events/challenges or just want to say hi, DM me on Instagram (@avajiyo) or Discord (#in.c.0)
+Any questions, or if the application has closed but you would like to join us for some other events/challenges or just want to say hi, DM me on Instagram (@avajiyo)

 <br />